beenotung/res-index/README.md

 ## Why yet another index?

-In short, the search on google and github are unsatisfied.
+**In short, the search functionality on google and github are unsatisfied.
+This project aim to build a better alternative and potentially improve google's search result.**

 Sometime I want to search for a npm package but google cannot return that result even after I added "npm", "github", or even the combination of exact author username and package name.